aycaermis/aycaermis.github.io/index.md

 We randomly split our dataset into 10-folds, one for the test and 9 for the training.
 A linear model is trained by fitting the linear regressions with the LASSO and Ridge regularization, which help reduce the risk of overfitting issue.
 In order to get the best tuning parameter, $\lambda$, we run a 10-fold cross-validation of training dataset and select the $\lambda$ parameter with the smallest root-mean-square-error (RMSE) as our $\lambda$.
 With the trained model, we predict the labels for the test data and compare with the given labels.
 The accuracy the prediction is then evaluated by calculating the Pearson’s correlation coefficient between the real and predicted personality-traits.
 RMSE values for the prediction results are also calculated to provide a better insight on the performance of our algorithm.

 # Study Results
 To evaluate the performance of our algorithm, we ran three studies out of sample dataset.
-In the first study, survey results of all 25 questions are treated as features, i.e. $d = 25$.
-For the second study, age and gender information of participants are used as features along with survey responses to 25 questions, i.e. $d= 27$.
-Lastly, survey responses are grouped according to five-factor MUSIC model, where each five questions represents $\textit{Mellow, Contemporary, Sophisticated, Intense and Unpretentious}$, respectively.
+In the first study, survey results of all 25 questions are treated as features, i.e. *d = 25*.
+For the second study, age and gender information of participants are used as features along with survey responses to 25 questions, i.e. *d= 27*.
+Lastly, survey responses are grouped according to five-factor MUSIC model, where each five questions represents *Mellow, Contemporary, Sophisticated, Intense and Unpretentious*, respectively.
 In each MUSIC category, results were averaged such that number of features are reduced to 5.
 In each study, labels are selected to be the individual scores for each Big-Five personality traits (O, C, E, A, N).
 For each study, we ran the prediction on each label (i.e. score for one personality trait) individually to increase the performance of our prediction algorithm.

 To compare the prediction results of each study, Pearson's correlation coefficient and confidence intervals are calculated and compared with those values provided [9].
 Furthermore, root mean squared error (RMSE) is calculated for each study.
 Below are the performance results for each study: